-As a residential college, Williams believes that for each student the experience of living with other students has an educational importance that should parallel and enhance his or her studies.
+As a residential college, Williams believes that for each student the experience of living with other students has an educational importance that should parallel and enhance their studies.
 For students to profit from living and working together, they must respect the rights of other members of the community in which they live and work—a community which includes students, members of the faculty and staff of the College, and other residents of Williamstown.
-The President, Trustees, faculty, and students of Williams College have established the codes of conduct described below to foster the learning that comes from living and studying with men and women of diverse backgrounds and from learning to honor opinions and beliefs that may differ from one’s own.
+The President, Trustees, faculty, and students of Williams College have established the codes of conduct described below to foster the learning that comes from living and studying with individuals of diverse backgrounds and from learning to honor opinions and beliefs that may differ from one’s own.

-The College Laws authorize the faculty to make rules for the proper conduct of students and to establish penalties for failure to comply with the faculty’s regulations or for failure to conform to those laws and standards of conduct by which the larger community safeguards individual rights and social order.
-Students must respect the rights of others, their persons and their possessions, and refrain from any disturbance to the peace of the College or the community around it.
+By enforcing the Code of Conduct, the College supports an environment conducive to intellectual, ethical, and civic development.
+Students are expected to respect the rights of others, their persons and their possessions, and refrain from any unreasonable disruption to the College or the community around it.
 The College will hold students responsible if they fail to maintain good conduct on the campus or elsewhere.

 Accepting membership in this community entails an obligation to behave with courtesy to others whose beliefs and behavior differ from one’s own; all members and guests of this community must be free of disturbance or harassment, including racial and sexual harassment.